 Explanation and Use of Some of the Settings Under Some Tabs

 - Account Number(s): This field takes extension number(s) and/or DID number(s).
 The number of DIDs that can be entered into this field is unlimited.

 - Display Name: This field allows you to create an alias so that you can quickly identify the Account among other Accounts.

-- Currently logged in agents: This setting controls who is logged in the ACD as agent.
+- Primary Agents: This setting controls who is logged in the ACD as agent.
 The setting can be changed through the web interface, but it can also be changed with star codes, e.g. when the agent logs in from the IP phone.
 In the case of escalation the list of the additional agents will be added to the list, so that those agents don't have to log in.

-- Extensions that may jump in or out (* for all): This setting controls which agents can dynamically join or leave the agent group.
+- Extensions that can add themselves (* for all): This setting controls which agents can dynamically join or leave the agent group.
 It can also be used to add non-agents to the agent group, which can be useful during especially busy periods when additional people are needed for the queue.
 If a star is used in this field, extensions that use

 *64will automatically be listed in this field, i.e., the list will grow and decrease as people log in and out.
 It is recommended that actual extensions be entered into this field.